chesahkalu/azure_administrator/virtual_network.md

 * Each packet leaving a subnet is handled based on the associated route table.

+* You can create multiple route tables in Azure.
+Each route table can be associated with one or more subnets.
+A subnet can only be associated with one route table.

 * Packets are matched to routes by using the destination.
 The destination can be an IP address, a virtual network gateway, a virtual appliance, or the internet.

 * When a matching route can't be found, the packet is dropped.